Unlocking the African Skies

 While commercial airliner operations in Africa haven’t suffered any fatalities from 2016 to 2018, most African airports still lag in the implementation of safety standards.

 According to the International Civil Aviation Organization (ICAO), less than 50 per cent of African countries have a satisfactory number of safety standards and recommended procedures in place.
-This means that each of these countries have their own ways of operating aircraft, maintaining aerodromes and investigating accidents.
+Each of these countries have their own ways of operating aircraft, maintaining aerodromes and investigating accidents.

-This non-standardization makes some countries leery of doing business with African airlines.
-In fact, the latter are often banned from operating in the United States and in some European countries.
+The lack of standardization makes some countries leery of doing business with African airlines.
+In fact, some are even banned from operating in the United States and some European countries.